 LF has already benefitted from a shared headship model, moving forward markedly over the last 3 years.
 A frustration however, has been the lack of clear ‘buy in’ of the partner school, and thus the lack of longevity in the headship.
 The proposed model looks to establish the desired level of commitment, and therefore secure long-term stability in the headship.

 SSQ has suffered with a falling number on roll, requiring the reduction from 4.5 classes to 3 classes over the past 7 years.
 This has placed constraints on the school that mean it can no longer afford a full-time, non-teaching head.
-All other elements of the school remain strong and the will of the governing body is to ensure a sustainable future for the school.
+All other elements of the school remain strong and the will of the Governing Board is to ensure a sustainable future for the school.

 The latest OFSTED framework challenges schools to provide a wider balanced curriculum, rather than largely concentrating on high achievement in maths and literacy.
 This requires staff to lead on a number of new subjects, and thus poses significant challenges to small schools and their staff.